Infertility affects both men and women. Infertility means not being able to become pregnant after having carefully timed, unprotected sex for a year.

-1) Poor and sedentary lifestyle - Sedentary lifestyle has obvious health risks like obesity, diabetes, high blood pressure, and heart disease.
-Studies suggest that physical inactivity and sedentary behavior in men and women is a leading cause of infertility.
+Studies suggest that physical inactivity and a sedentary lifestyle in men and women are the leading cause of infertility.

-2) Stress and anxiety - Several recent studies have found links between the day-to-day stress levels of women and lowered chances of pregnancy.
+2) Stress and anxiety.
+Several recent studies have found links between the day-to-day stress levels in women and lowered chances of pregnancy.

-3) The heat generated by sitting for long hours at work affects the quality of sperms.
-Wearing tight undergarments or jeans for long hours also has a detrimental effect on men.
+3) Long work hours.
+The heat generated by sitting for long hours at work affects the quality of sperm in men.
 Occupational heat exposure is another significant risk factor for male infertility.

 Additionally, ovulation dysfunction and delayed periods can be the after-effects of poor diet in many women.
 In men, the quality of sperm is directly influenced by dietary habits.

-5) Lack of knowledge of sexual and reproductive health in adolescence (between 13 to 19 years of age), leads to sexually transmitted diseases, causing irreversible infertility.
+5) Lack of knowledge.
+Inadequate knowledge on sexual and reproductive health during adolescence (13 to 19 years of age), can lead to sexually transmitted diseases that can lead to infertility.

-8) Exposure to environmental pollution has reduced the quantity and quality of sperms in men.
+8) Environmental pollution.
+Increased exposure to environmental pollutants has been linked to reduced quantity and quality of sperms in men.